indica-mcf/Indica/doc/design.rst

 session.
 Sometimes they will delegate authority to classes or functions which are themselves agents.
 Sufficient metadata should be provided to allow them to be contacted.
-Ideally they would have some sort of unique identifier such as an ORCiD ID.
+Ideally they would have some sort of unique identifier such as an ORCiD ID, but email is also acceptable.

 Operations on Data